Edgar Castillo: Youth

-He first gained the notice of professional teams in 2005 playing for his local club in the Dallas Cup, one of the world's top youth tournaments.
-His team made it to the Dallas Cup final for the Super Group but lost to Atletico Paranaense of Brazil, 1–0.
+He first gained the notice of professional teams in 2005 playing for his local club in the Dallas Cup.
+His team reached the Dallas Cup final for the Super Group but lost 1–0 to Atletico Paranaense of Brazil.

 Castillo was also a player for the Olympic Development Program regional pool for many years.
 His younger brother, Noel Castillo, is on the reserve team for Indios de Ciudad Juárez of Mexico.

 Professional career

 Castillo began his professional career with Santos Laguna of the Primera División de México.
 After becoming a first team regular at Santos, and winning the championship in 2008, Castillo transferred mid-season to Club América in January 2009.
 During the off-season, Castillo was on loan to Tigres UANL and played for them during the 2009/10 season.
 He scored his first goal for Tigres against his former side, Santos Laguna, on August 30, 2009.

 On November 23, 2011, Castillo agreed to being loaned to Club Tijuana; on June 7, 2012, he joined Tijuana, permanently.

 Castillo moved to Atlas during the 2014 off-season.

 On January 9, 2018, Castillo moved to the Colorado Rapids on a one-year loan with an option to buy.
 Castillo made his debut on March 10, 2018, in a 1–2 loss to the New England Revolution.
 On June 1, 2018, he scored his debut goal for the club in a 1–2 loss to the Vancouver Whitecaps FC.

 Ahead of the 2019 season, Castillo was traded to the New England Revolution in exchange for Kelyn Rowe.
 He made his debut on March 2, 2019, in a 1–1 draw with FC Dallas.

 On January 17, 2020, Castillo made the move to Atlanta United after his option was declined by New England at the end of the 2019 season.
 Following the 2020 season, Castillo was released by Atlanta on November 24, 2020.

 On April 13, 2021, Castillo signed with FC Cincinnati on a one-year deal.
 Following the 2021 season, Cincinnati declined their contract option on Castillo.